 Mobile creates massive amounts of data, but what marketers need most are insights.
 Unlike a desktop, which multiple people use, a mobile device is typically used by only one person — a relationship that provides marketers with much greater understanding of their customers.
 How we analyze that data, however, is important.
 Use mobile analytics to better understand the following elements:

 Key takeaway: Mobile analytics empowers marketers to improve customer experiences.
 You can learn which services are most popular and which pages people access the most.
-Use mobile analytics to help shape your marketing strategies for 2017.
+Leverage mobile analytics to help shape your future mobile marketing strategies.

 Video is used in many marketing strategies, such as social media and branded website content.
-But, it’s also important to know that video accounts for 50 percent of all mobile data, so it’s critical to think about video in the context of the mobile experience.
+But, it’s also important to know that smart phones accounts for 75% of all video views, so it’s critical to think about video in the context of the mobile experience.

 Other ideas for incorporating video in your mobile marketing strategy include short blog videos, video case studies, and educational content that helps your customers get more from your products and services.